-Contact Immigration Services, 110 Cooke Hall, North Campus for information.
+Contact Immigration Services, 1Capen, North Campus for information.

 Individuals in J-1 status who are subject to the two-year home country residence requirement (“212(e)” -- stamped on the J-1 visa and noted at the bottom of the DS-2019) may not change their immigration status to H, L or Lawful Permanent Resident inside the U.S. without first applying for and receiving a waiver of the two-year home residence requirement from U.S. Citizenship and Immigration Services.
 Application for a visa in the above-mentioned statuses before the expiration of the two-year period is also not permitted unless a waiver of the two-year foreign residency requirement is granted.

 Moreover, J-1 Exchange Visitors who enter the U.S. in one exchange category, such as “research scholar,” are rarely permitted by the Department of State to change to another category, such as “student.”
 J-1 Exchange Visitors sponsored by the University at Buffalo are, therefore, advised that they should be certain that the exchange category they request from UB will meet all of their future needs.

 A J-1 scholar who wishes to transfer to another J-1 program must have his/her current program sponsor’s permission.
 Permission to transfer is granted only if the transfer is in the same field or category as the J-1 scholar’s original purpose for coming to the U.S.

 J-1 scholars who intend to transfer to another program should submit a Transfer-Out Form to Immigration Services, 1Capen, North Campus.
 The form can be downloaded here.